openshift/installer/docs/user/openstack/README.md

 Groups of Compute nodes are managed using the MachineSet resource.
 It is possible to create additional MachineSets post-install, for example to assign workloads to specific machines.

 When running on OpenStack, the MachineSet has platform-specific fields under `spec.template.spec.providerSpec.value`.
-For more information about the values that you can set in the `providerSpec`, see [the API definition](provider-spec-definition).
+For more information about the values that you can set in the `providerSpec`, see [the API definition][provider-spec-definition].

 ```yaml
 apiVersion: machine.openshift.io/v1beta1